-As much as possible this announcement should be actionable, and include any mitigating steps users can take prior to upgrading to a fixed version.
+As much as possible this announcement will be actionable, and include any mitigating steps customers can take prior to upgrading to a fixed version.
 The recommended target time for these announcements is 16:00 UTC from Monday to Thursday.
 This means the announcement will be seen morning Pacific, early evening Europe, and late evening Asia.

 Istio offers two sets of docker images, based on

 These base images occasionally have CVEs.

 The Istio security team has automated scanning to ensure base images are kept free of CVEs.

 When CVEs are detected in our images, new images are automatically built and used for all future builds.
 Additionally, the security team analyzes the vulnerabilities to see if they are exploitable in Istio directly.
 In most cases, these vulnerabilities may be present in packages within the base image, but are not exploitable in the way Istio uses them.
 For these cases, new releases will not typically be released just to resolve these CVEs, and the fixes will be included in the next regularly scheduled release.

 As a result, base image CVEs should not be reported unless there is evidence it may be exploitable within Istio.